Whenplane/whenplane/README.md

 The `.env` file should be ignored by git, but still take caution to ensure that secrets do not make it into any commits!

 The `.env` file is only used during development.
-Variables in production are set in the cloudflare dashboard.
+Variables in production are set in the Cloudflare dashboard.

 After setting up your credentials, you can start a dev server and preview your changes:
 ```bash